Ameliasks/dms1_blog/posts/twelveth-blog-post.md

 ![photo 1](photos/32.jpg)
 *Brainstorm session*

-Upon reflecting on the most transformative moments of my life, these are the ones I have idenitfied to be in the respective categories.
+Upon reflecting on the most transformative moments of my life, these are the ones I have identified to be in the respective categories.

 Big change - When my younger twin siblings came into my life when I was 5.
 The transition from a pampered single child to an eldest sister came with many responsibilities and lessons, but it was through my siblings that I gained a second childhood- one that I can remember more vividly and fondly than the first.